chaintope/tapyrus-signer/doc/setup.md

 ## Next Step

-Now we are ready to start tapyrus core and tapyrus signer network.
+Now we are ready to start Tapyrus Core and Tapyrus Signer Network.

-To start tapyrus core network, see [Start Tapyrus-core nodes](https://github.com/chaintope/tapyrus-core/blob/master/doc/tapyrus/getting_started.md#5-start-tapyrus-core-nodes).
+To start Tapyrus Core Network, see [Start Tapyrus-core nodes](https://github.com/chaintope/tapyrus-core/blob/master/doc/tapyrus/getting_started.md#5-start-tapyrus-core-nodes).

-To start tapyrus signer network, go to [How To configure Tapyrus Signer Network](./configuration.md).
+To start Tapyrus Signer Network, go to [How To configure Tapyrus Signer Network](./configuration.md).
 The secret values or keys refered in this document will be required to start Tapyrus Signer Network.

 - `static_private_key[i]` and `static_public_key[i]` in Step 1
 - `aggregated_public_key` and `node_secret[i]` in Step 3